chinhdo/txFileManager/README.md

 # Summary
-.NET Transactional File Manager is a .NET API that supports including file system operations such as file copy, move, delete, append, etc. in a transaction.
+.NET Transactional File Manager is a .NET library that supports including file system operations such as file copy, move, delete, append, etc. in a transaction.
 It's an implementation of System.Transaction.IEnlistmentNotification.

-This project was originally on [CodePlex](https://archive.codeplex.com/?p=transactionalfilemgr) and was migrated to GitHub using [fast-export](https://github.com/frej/fast-export) by Frej Drejhammar.

 This library allows you to wrap file system operations in transactions like this: